clusterfk/chaos-proxy/README.md

 ### Example ###
 For example, you might configure your _service-under-test_ to point to an image service which has been _"ClusterF***'d"_ like so:

+**Service Under Test Example Configuration**

+If you configure your _service-under-test_ with properties files, they might change like so:

 ```properties
 image.service=http://10.0.1.150:9898/image-service
 ```